-For first timer children and parents overnight camp can be an intimidating prospect.
-The Weekender, sponsored by the UJA’s Silber Family Centre for Jewish Camping, is designed to introduce first-time campers to Jewish overnight camp in a safe and fun 2-3 day session.
-It is an innovative program which allows children entering Grades 1 to 6 to get a taste of Jewish summer camp.
+Every child should experience the magic of Jewish summer camp.
+The Weekender, sponsored by UJA’s Silber Family Centre for Jewish Camping, is designed to introduce first-time campers to Jewish overnight camp in a safe and fun 2-3 day session.
+We are happy to partner with Jewish camps to provide this innovative program which allows children entering SK to Grade 4* to get a taste of Jewish summer camp.

 Camp Philosophy: Camp Northland is a true interdenominational Jewish overnight camp embracing the entire Jewish community in a celebration of Jewish culture, traditional values, building Jewish identity, and inspiring connections to Judaism and Israel.
 Every camper and family will find their comfort and 'summer family' at Camp Northland because we are inclusive, warm, and nurturing of all that join our community.